We Analyzed the Future Direction of Lilium N.V. (LILM), Here is What We Found

 Lilium N.V.
-(NASDAQ:LILM) went down by -10.99% from its latest closing price compared to the recent 1-year high of $15.53.
-The company’s stock price has collected -16.02% of loss in the last five trading sessions.
+(NASDAQ:LILM) went up by 13.71% from its latest closing price compared to the recent 1-year high of $15.53.
+The company’s stock price has collected 1.90% of gains in the last five trading sessions.
 Barron’s reported on 09/28/21 that These EV Helicopter Stocks Could Take Off

 Is It Worth Investing in Lilium N.V.
 (NASDAQ :LILM) Right Now?